navan0/revolution-/README.md

 # revolution-
-It's a public move . commit  Questions of a contributor . push some awesomeness
+This is a public move . commit  Questions of a contributor . push some awesomeness

 ## :computer: Getting Started